USA

 Insufficient

-The “Insufficient” rating indicates that US’ NDC target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. US’ target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+The “Insufficient” rating indicates that US’ NDC target for 2030 needs substantial improvement to be consistent with limiting warming to 1.5°C. The US target is at the least stringent end of what would be a fair share of global effort.
+The target is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow US’ approach, warming would reach over 2°C and up to 3°C.

-The US’s international climate finance is rated “Critically insufficient” (see below) and is not enough to improve the US’s fair share rating.
+The US’ international climate finance contributions is rated “Critically insufficient” (see below) and is not enough to improve the US’ fair share rating.

 Climate finance